MEA-Watsonx-bootcamp-IBM/Etisalat-Bootcamp/README.md

 Telecom operators process thousands of postpaid plan applications every month.
-Today this usually means a customer submits a national ID and a recent payslip, then waits while a back-office team manually checks identity validity, cross-references the applicant's name across documents, verifies income, and decides which plans they qualify for.
+Today this usually means a customer submits a national ID and a recent payslip, then waits while a back-office team manually checks identity validity, cross-references the applicant's details across documents, verifies income, and decides which plans they qualify for.

-This lab builds an AI agent system that automates that process for a fictional telecom operator, **Connectel**, end to end — from document upload through plan recommendation to payment.
+This lab builds an AI agentic workflow that automates the process for a fictional telecom operator, **Connectel**, end to end — from document upload and processing going through plan recommendation to final payment.

 **Who this is for:** customer onboarding, credit risk, and digital channel teams at telecom operators looking to move postpaid sign-up